Dharma Leadership Fellowship Program (DLF)

 Application Review

 Each application is reviewed by two independent evaluators using a standardized rubric.
+Selection is based on the following criteria:

 Leadership & Initiative